nwgat/nodejs-rtorrent-installer/README.md

 # nodejs-rtorrent-installer
 Installer for nodejs-rtorrent

+* Requires root
+* Recommended for VPS/VMs
+* Ut will NOT distroy you files, as there is no remove/delete command in the script, but still use a VPS/VMs to test please

 # Install
 * `git clone https://github.com/nwgat/nodejs-rtorrent-installer.git && cd nodejs-rtorrent-installer`
 * `chmod +x nodejs-rtorrent-installer-ubuntu.sh && ./nodejs-rtorrent-installer-ubuntu.sh`